beanlab/byoLAD/README.md

 ### Code Review

 This extension has the option of reviewing a whole file or reviewing selected code.
+When it reviews your code, it will look for bugs in the code and look for general naming problems.
+In addition, it will suggest getting rid of or adding spacing to make the code easier to read.
+When you ask it to review your code, it will open another tab showing a dif view of your code and the code that it suggests.
+You can then choose which changes you will add to your code.

 ### Code Completion

 This extension will help as you type to complete the code for you.
 With the tool, you can have it generate functions and other snippets of code.
+It will analyze what you have written so far, and it will suggest what it thinks you want.

 ### Code Discussion

-This extension also allows you to discuss or modify the suggested code.
+This extension also allows you to discuss or modify the generated code.
 Instead of trying to find the right prompt to get the code you are looking for, you can suggest changes to the proposed code until you have the code you want.

 ## Requirements

 The only requirement needed if not running locally would be to set your API key in the setting, which is explained in this document.
+You will have to get your own API key for the AI service you would like to use like OpenAI or ChatGPT.

-<a target="_blank" href="https://code.visualstudio.com/docs/getstarted/settings">Settings</a>
+<a target="_blank" href="https://code.visualstudio.com/docs/getstarted/settings">How to set your API key</a>

 ## Local Set Up

 If you desire to run this extension locally, here are the steps to have it run properly.

-#### Specific instructions for setup to be updated as needed:
+#### Specific instructions for setup:
 1. Clone the repo.
 2. Run npm install.
 3. Copy the .vscode.sample folder and rename it to .vscode.